Hallelujah78/explosion-framer-motion/DEVNOTES.md

   - ~~to move a box in a particular direction the x and y translates will need to have different but related durations~~
   - X and Y can be px values
-- assuming we have a grid with rows , - assuming we have a grid with rows of boxesof boxes
+- assuming we have a grid with rows , - assuming we have a grid with rows of boxes
   - each row has the same y value but an increasing x value
   - when y is not equal, then you have a new row
     [[{x, y}, {x, y}], [{x, y}, {x, y}], [{x, y}, {x, y}] ]